Deborah Henderson 1932 - 2020 - Obituary

-Deborah Cornell Henderson died at 2:15 a.m. on July 27th in Albuquerque, NM.
-She was born in New York City on February 4th, 1932 and grew up in Ithaca, NY.
-She graduated from Ithaca High School in the class of 1949 and attended Cornell University for a while before moving to New York City and graduating from the Katherine Gibbs School.
+Las Cruces, NM- Deborah Cornell was born in New York City on February 4th, 1932 and grew up in Ithaca, NY.
+She graduated from Ithaca High School in the class of 1949 and attended Cornell University before moving to New York City and graduating from the Katherine Gibbs School.
 She met her first husband, Charles Van der Veer Yarbrough (a West Point Cadet) in New York City, and they married in 1952.
-As an Army wife, she travelled extensively, from Hawaii back to Ithaca, and many places in between.
+As an Army wife, she traveled extensively, from Hawaii back to Ithaca, and many places in between.
 While in Ithaca, she was Solo Soprano under choir Director Tom Tracy for the First Presbyterian Church choir, and truly had the voice of an angel.
 She was also an animal lover and an accomplished horsewoman, and she instilled that love in her daughter as well.

 She is survived by her daughter, Shelley Yonker, of Las Cruces, NM; son BG James Cornell Yarbrough of Columbus, GA; sister Gail Hastings of San Antonio, TX; step-daughter Ali Cassidy of Prescott, AZ; three granddaughters; and one great grand-daughter born just 10 months ago.